Roy Hendriksen: Sporting CP

 On 12 November 2018, Hendriksen joined Portuguese Primeira Liga club Sporting CP as assistant to manager Marcel Keizer.
 He was sacked, along with Keizer, in September 2019.

 Al Jazira

 On 13 October 2019, Hendriksen joined UAE Pro League club Al Jazira as assistant to manager Marcel Keizer.
 Owing to a suspension suffered by Keizer, Hendriksen presided over a 1–0 win over Al Urooba in September 2021.

+Dewa United

+On 2 February 2025, Hendriksen joined Indonesian Liga 1 club Dewa United as assistant to manager Jan Olde Riekerink.